canonical/netbox/charm/docs/tutorial/getting-started.md

 juju integrate s3-integrator netbox
 ```

-See the [s3-integrator charmhub page](https://charmhub.io/s3-integrator) for more information.
+See the [s3-integrator Charmhub page](https://charmhub.io/s3-integrator) for more information.

 ### Deploy the traefik-k8s charm